Lisa Mascaro, Eric Tucker, Mary Clare Jalonick and Jill Colvin

 Trump’s second impeachment trial is expected to diverge from the lengthy, complicated affair of a year ago.
 In that case, Trump was charged with having privately pressured Ukraine to dig up dirt on Biden, then a Democratic rival for the presidency.

-The Democratic-led House impeached the president swiftly, one week after the most violent attack on Congress in more than 200 years.
+The Democratic-led House impeached the president swiftly, one week after the attack.
 Five people died, including a woman shot by police inside the building and a police officer who died the next day of his injuries.